esp8266/Arduino/libraries/esp8266/examples/LowPowerDemo/README.md

 ### Test 7 - Deep Sleep, wake with RFCAL

 Identical to the test above, but the modem does a power calibration when booting.
-In normal use, I'd likely do WAKE_RF_DEFAULT instead to save the extra RFCAL power burst if it's not needed.
+In normal use, I'd likely do WAKE_RF_DEFAULT instead to minimize the extra RFCAL power burst if it's not needed.

 ### Test 8 - Deep Sleep Instant, wake with NO_RFCAL